tenstudiosbc/TenSeriesApp/README.md

 # TenSeriesApp
-An Streaming App with special Series!
+A Streaming App with special Series!
+Free no advertisement

+Donate for This Project: Via Paypal